epfl-ada/ada-2022-project-abracadabra/website/_includes/story.md

 At this point, we were quite annoyed, as we thought we might have to go through every country, but as long as we continued recursively clustering and filtering out non-English channels, we would eventually find what we were looking for.

-To speed up the process, we decided to make 4 clusters instead of two, so we could filter out more groups at a time.
-Luckily, this corresponded to exactly how much was left to filter out.
+Luckily, we didn't have to.
 We were left with 2 clusters, here are their statistics :

 <figure>
     <img alt="Cluster statistics" src="/img/stats_gaming_politics_clusters.PNG" style="width:60%; display: block; margin: 0 auto">